 Recognise that many countries and cultures have dress codes.
 These dress codes are for men as well as women.
 Do not be offended if you are asked to cover up, especially if visiting a Muslim country or if you are visiting a holy site of many religions.
 Be aware of what covering up means in each location.

-To read the remaining 4 tips, from our Training Partner, Communicaid click HERE
+To read the remaining 4 tips, from our Training Partner, Learnlight click HERE